Who regulates the quarry operation?

 How is dust managed on the site?

-• the use of water trucks, spray systems and sprinklers
+• the use of water trucks, spray and fogging systems and sprinklers

 • using commercially available soil binding compounds

-• covers on certain machines such as crushers and certain stockpiled material such as fine sands.
+• covers and enclosures on certain machines and equipment (such as crushers) and certain stockpiled materials, such as fine sands.

 Implementation of a TARP restricts certain operations under particular weather conditions.
 Dust is monitored 24/7 through active dust monitors that alert the quarry to risks of excessive dust levels, and this information is regularly reviewed by DEM and the EPA.
-Further details can be found in the Dust Management Plan.
+Further details can be found in the January 2025 DMP.

 I can see dust rising out of the quarry, is this a risk to me?

-Dust can often be seen rising above the quarry during blasting events or in the morning when the crushing machines first start up and the rising sun behind the quarry illuminates the dust particles.
+Dust can often be seen rising above the quarry during blasting events or in the morning when the crushing machines first start up and the rising sun behind the quarry illuminates dust particles in the air.

 Protecting the health and wellbeing of all South Australians, especially those in communities located close to mining and quarrying operations, is a primary function of both DEM and the EPA.